Notification Of Intention To Process Pupils’ Biometric Information

 If you do not wish your child’s biometric information to be processed by the school, or your child objects to such processing, the law says that we must provide reasonable alternative arrangements for children who are not going to use the automated system to pay for food in the canteen, borrow from the library, access school printers, monitor attendance and gain access to secure areas around the site.

-If you give consent to the processing of your child’s biometric information, please sign, date and return the enclosed consent form to the school.
+If you give consent to the processing of your child’s biometric information, please sign, date and return the admissions form provided to you on application to Queen's Park High School.

 Please note that when your child leaves the school, or if for some other reason he/she ceases to use the biometric system, his/her biometric data will be securely deleted.